xanadu314/deepSep/README.md

 # deep-Sep

-In this study, we develop a deep learning-based algorithm, deep-Sep, for quickly and precisely identifying bacterial selenoprotein genes in genomic sequences.
-This algorithm uses a Transformer-based neural network architecture to build an optimal model for Sec-encoding UGA codon in bacteria, and a homology search-based strategy to remove additional false positives.
+In this study, we have developed a deep learning-based algorithm named deep-Sep, which is designed to quickly and accurately identify bacterial selenoprotein genes within genomic sequences.
+This algorithm uses a Transformer-based neural network architecture to construct an optimal model specifically for the Sec-encoding UGA codon in bacteria, and a homology search-based strategy to further minimize false positives.
+The online server platform is available at http://deepsep.metalbioinfolab.net:7001/.

-This is our online-server [web](http://deepsep.metalbioinfolab.net:7001/).
-We welcome you to try it out.
+## Detailed steps for configuring and utilizing deep-Sep (Local Version)
 ## 1. Enviroment setup
-You can use the `requirements.txt` file to install all the necessary Python packages on your server.
-You will need at least one NVIDIA GPU.
+To set up the necessary environment for deep-Sep, you can use the requirements.txt file to install all required Python packages on your server.
+Please note that you will need at least one NVIDIA GPU for optimal performance.

+To install the packages using pip, simply run:
 `pip install -r requirements.txt`

-Alternatively, you can use Conda to install all the essential packages.
+Alternatively, you can use Conda to install the essential packages.

 ## 2. Data processing
-### 2.1
+### 2.1 Downloading the test sample data:
-You can download the `test_sample.csv`.
+You can download the `test_sample.csv` file to use as a starting point for your analysis.

-### 2.2
+### 2.2 Creating open reading frames (ORFs):
-You can use the `prediction/create_ORF.py` to collect all TGA triplets in the six reading frames (both strands) of each query genome and analyze the regions upstream and downstream of each TGA triplet for the presence of a reasonable ORF.
-Meanwhile, for those ORFs containing possible in-frame TGA codons, 300 nts immediately downstream of the TGA codon are collected.
+Use the `prediction/create_ORF.py` script to process your query genome data.
+This script will identify all TGA triplets in the six reading frames of both strands and analyze the upstream and downstream regions for the presence of a reasonable ORF.
+For ORFs that contain potential in-frame TGA codons, the script will collect the 300 nucleotides immediately downstream of the TGA codon.

-## 3. Train Model
+## 3. Train Model (if needed)
-You can download from Google Driver [Model](https://drive.google.com/drive/folders/14DFJasrvLaHuodaN_oUF5AXtDV2YwgIA?usp=drive_link).
-Then you need to put these things (about neural network model and db based on homology search) into the `model` folder.
+If you need to train the model from scratch, you can download the necessary files from Google Driver [Model](https://drive.google.com/drive/folders/14DFJasrvLaHuodaN_oUF5AXtDV2YwgIA?usp=drive_link) and place them in the `model` folder (including the neural network model and the database based on homology search).
+However, for most users, pre-trained models will be sufficient.

-You can see the detail in the `model_train_val.py`.
+Details on training can be found in the `model_train_val.py` script.

 ## 4. Test Model
-You can see the detail in the `test.py`.

-You can use the test_sample.csv to test the model by running
+To test the trained model, use the `test.py` script.
+This will evaluate the model's performance on the `test_sample.csv` file.

 ```
 python test.py \
     -k 3 \